-This year’s National Work Zone Awareness Week—themed “Safe Work Zones for All: Protect Workers.
-Protect Road Users.”— scheduled for April 20 - 24, 2020, reminds all drivers to watch out for state department of transportation (DOT) and private sector employees who work within inches of their vehicles.
+This year’s National Work Zone Awareness Week scheduled for April 15 - 19, 2024, reminds all drivers to watch out for state department of transportation (DOT) and private sector employees who work within inches of their vehicles.
 Extra attention is required for everyone's safety.

 According to the federal DOT, a “work zone is an area of a highway with construction, maintenance, or utility work activities.
 A work zone is typically marked by signs, channelizing devices, barriers, pavement markings, and/or work vehicles.”

-About 700 people, including over 100 workers, are killed every year in work zone accidents.
-That means nearly four in five of the victims are drivers and their passengers.
-More than 35,000 people are injured in work zones annually.
+Hundreds of people, including over 100 workers, are killed every year in work zone accidents.
+That means a majority of the victims are drivers and their passengers.
+More than 40,000 people are injured in work zones annually.
 Drivers using their cell phones are 4 TIMES more likely to be involved in a crash.

-All roadway safety professionals across the country are encouraged to wear orange on Wednesday, April 10 to proudly show their support of work zone safety.
+All roadway safety professionals across the country are encouraged to wear orange on Wednesday to proudly show their support of work zone safety.
 Go Orange Day and NWZAW is an important time to show your support of the roadway safety industry, especially to the families of victims who have lost their lives in work zones.
-Post your photos and videos to social media on April 22 with the hashtags #Orange4Safety and #NWZAW.
+Post your photos and videos to social media with the hashtags #Orange4Safety and #NWZAW.

 Scary Statistics: